 Our work on this case began in 2017, when eighteen Aymara indigenous spokespersons faced the final stages of criminal trials brought against them for participating in 2011 protests against the Santa Ana mine owned by Canadian multinational Bear Creek.
 We published this article and this podcast about the Aymarazo in our efforts to begin to highlight the case internationally.

 This June 2017 video from DHUMA gives a good overview of the case:

-An international campaign, including an urgent appeal from the organization FrontLine Defenders, called for the aquittal of all of the accused.
+The international campaign, included this appeal from the organization FrontLine Defenders, calling for the aquittal of all of the accused.